-The uvea is the middle layer of the eye beneath the white part of the eye (the sclera ).
+The uvea is the middle layer of the eye.
+It lies beneath the white part of the eye (the sclera ).
 It is made of the iris , ciliary body , and choroid .
-These structures control many eye functions, such as adjusting to different levels of light or different distances of objects.
+These structures control many eye functions, including adjusting to different levels of light or distances of objects.
 Inflammation of one or more of these structures is called uveitis.